Cocker Spaniel Shedding

 I took him to the vet and mentioned this, and when I said Cockers are a non-shedding dog breed, she looked at me like I had two heads!

-Could I really have just been that lucky to have randomly gotten seven Cocker Spaniels that were non-shedding from rescue centres and five different breeders?
+Could I have been that lucky to have randomly gotten seven Cocker Spaniels that were non-shedding from rescue centres and five different breeders?

-None of them came from the same place!
+All of them came from different places!
 Not even the same State!

 Some were from Maine, some from New Hampshire, and some from New York.
 So I really cannot figure out why they would all have been non-shedding from the start, even when some had skin conditions.